-- All course assignments, announcements, and readings will be posted on our Moodle course page for easy reference from anywhere - We will meet face to face in 426 CHCB unless COVID transmission because untenably high at which point we will meet via Zoom or cancel class - You are required by University Policy to wear a mask at all times while indoors, including in our classroom.
-I strongly encourage you to wear a high-quality mask (e.g., N95, KN95) to best protect your health and the health of those around you.
-I can provide such masks upon request. - If you are unable to attend class in person, please make every effort to join remotely via Zoom.
-Early communication with me is necessary so I can prepare our technology for remote participation. - Your actions outside of class will have direct impacts on the health and wellbeing of your classmates and instructors.
-Please follow CDC guidance, including limiting social circles, wearing a mask whenever indoors, getting vaccinated and boosted if eligible, staying home if you're feeling ill, testing as frequently as possible, and practicing good hygiene, especially while case numbers and transmission is high locally.
-We are in this together.
+- All course assignments, announcements, and readings will be posted on our Moodle course page for easy reference from anywhere - We will meet face to face in 426 CHCB unless COVID-19 transmission because untenably high at which point we will meet via Zoom or cancel class - If you are unable to attend class in person (for health or other reasons), I can provide the opportunity to join remotely via Zoom.
+Early communication with me is necessary so I can prepare our technology for remote participation.